 Air travel after a stroke

-It is probably best to avoid flying for the first two weeks.
+You might want to avoid flying for the first two weeks.
 This is the time when your problems are likely to be at their worst and other conditions related to your stroke may come up.
-After this, it's best to get advice from your doctor about whether it's safe for you to fly.
+After this, seek advice from your doctor about whether it's safe for you to fly.

 Airline crew are not able to provide personal care and your airline may insist that you travel with a companion if you are unable to understand safety briefings or reach emergency exits without help.

 Most airlines will carry two items of mobility equipment for free.
 Larger items, such as wheelchairs, will need to be checked in.